stoplightio/prism/packages/http-server/README.md

 # Prism Server

-**NOTE:** The current API is still experimentale and could change with no notice.
+**NOTE:** The current API is still experimental and could change with no notice.
 Use at your own risk.

 Usage: